Timber Framers Guild: Sub-groups within or associated with the Guild

-Conferences and Events
+Conferences

 The Guild has held annual conferences and meetings since the 1980s at locations across North America.
-It also convenes regional meetings, workshops, and community building projects.
+It also convenes regional meetings, workshops and community-building projects.

 Apprenticeship Program

 The Guild created a training program for apprentices to learn the art and science of traditional timber framing from mentors called journeyworkers.
-"Successful apprentices receive a nationally recognized credential registered by the United States Department of Labor under our program number NO152090893.
 This program uses a formal curriculum which is being revised.

 Publications

-The Guild publishes a magazine for members (Scantlings), a respected technical journal (Timber Framing), and books on the specialized topics of traditional timber framing and engineering.
+The Guild publishes a newsletter for members, a respected journal Timber Framing, and books on the specialized topics of traditional timber framing.
 The Guild also lists other relevant books, software and a Glossary of timber framing terms.
-An important record of historic timber frame joints found in the US is Historic American Timber Joinery: A Graphic Guide which was partially funded by a grant from National Park Service and the National Center for Preservation Technology and Training and thus is available for free download.
+An important record of historic timber frame joints found in the U.S.A. is Historic American Timber Joinery: A Graphic Guide which was partially funded by a grant from National Park Service and the National Center for Preservation Technology and Training and thus are available for free download.
 This guide is expanding as new types of joints are found and recorded.

+Forum

+An online, public forum is managed for anyone to search for past discussions or ask questions.

 Leadership

-The current executive director of the Guild is Dr. Eric S. Howard, a nonprofit executive with 30 years of leadership in sustainability and education.
-Prior directors include Mack Magee, Jeff Arvin, Joel McCarty, Brenda Baker, and Will Beemer.
+The Guild is led by a volunteer Board which is elected by the membership.
+The Board of Directors consists of 12 positions, including President, Vice President, Clerk and Treasurer.
+The Board is responsible for hiring the Executive Director.